isc-projects/kea/doc/guide/hooks.rst

 .. _user-context:

-User contexts
+User Contexts
 =============

-Hook libraries can have their own configuration parameters.
-That is convenient if the parameter applies to the whole library.
-However, sometimes it is very useful if certain configuration entities are extended with additional configuration data.
+Hooks libraries can have their own configuration parameters, which is convenient if the parameter applies to the whole library.
+However, sometimes it is very useful to extend certain configuration entities with additional configuration data.
 This is where the concept of user contexts comes in.
-A sysadmin can define an arbitrary set of data and attach it to Kea structures, as long as the data is specified as JSON map.
-In particular, it is possible to define fields that are integers, strings, boolean, lists and maps.
+A system administrator can define an arbitrary set of data and attach it to Kea structures, as long as the data are specified as a JSON map.
+In particular, it is possible to define fields that are integers, strings, boolean, lists, or maps.
 It is possible to define nested structures of arbitrary complexity.
-Kea does not use that data on its own, simply stores and makes it available for the hook libraries.
+Kea does not use that data on its own; it simply stores it and makes it available for the hooks libraries.

 Another use case for user contexts may be storing comments and other information that will be retained by Kea.
-Regular comments are discarded when configuration is loaded, but user contexts are retained.
-This is useful if you want your comments to survive config-set, config-get operations for example.
+Regular comments are discarded when the configuration is loaded, but user contexts are retained.
+This is useful if administrators want their comments to survive config-set or config-get operations, for example.

 If user context is supported in a given context, the parser translates "comment" entries into user context with a "comment" entry.
-The pretty print of a configuration does the opposite operation and puts "comment" entries at the beginning of maps as it seems to be the common usage.
+The pretty print of a configuration does the opposite operation and puts "comment" entries at the beginning of maps, as that seems to be the common usage.

 As of Kea 1.3, the structures that allow user contexts are pools of all types (addresses and prefixes) and subnets.
 Kea 1.4 extended user context support to the global scope, interfaces config, shared networks, subnets, client classes, option datas and definitions, host reservations, control socket, dhcp ddns, loggers and server id.
-These are supported in both DHCPv4 and DHCPv6 at the exception of server id which is DHCPv6 only.
+These are supported in both DHCPv4 and DHCPv6, with the exception of server id which is DHCPv6 only.